RafailSkoulos17/web_data_management_group_9/Basics_Cassandra.md

 - Any node can accept read and write requests.
 - Other nodes serve, when a node is down.

-Data Replication in cass - nodes will be replicas for piece of data.
+Data Replication in Cassandra - nodes will hold replicas for pieces of data.
 - Perform read repair if data out of date.
 - Gossip protocol : Validates whether the data is up-to-date.